 This post includes 25+ sleeping tips I learned from Matthew Walker.
 Mr. Walker is a scientist and professor of neuroscience and psychology.
 His research focuses on the impact of sleep on human health and disease.

-Recently I read his book called “Why We Sleep: Unlocking the Power of Sleep & Dreams“.
+I recently read his book, “Why We Sleep: Unlocking the Power of Sleep & Dreams”.
 In short, the research in his book blew me away in good and terrifying ways.
-Sure, we all “know” that our bodies need sleep to recover and reset.
-That is common sense, right?
+We all “know” that our bodies need sleep to recover and reset.
+That is common sense.

 25+ Expert Sleeping Tips

-Before we dive in, I want to give a shout out to Dr. Rhonda Patrick.
-The work she’s done getting the message of the importance sleep out there.
+Before diving in, I want to shout out to Dr. Rhonda Patrick.
+The work she’s done is getting the message of the importance of sleeping out there.
 When I heard Dr. Patrick’s podcast interview with Dr. Walker last March, sleep became a hot topic.
 So, let’s start from the beginning and try to understand the definition of sleep.

 What is Sleep?